-3.23- Certain areas prohibited from use as quarters for living or sleeping
+3.3 Certain areas prohibited from use as quarters for living or sleeping

-It is unlawful for A public accommodation facility must not allow any person to use, or to permit another person to use, any of the following portions of a public accommodation facility for living or sleeping purposes:
+It is unlawful for any person to use, or to permit another person to use, any of the following portions of a public accommodation facility for living or sleeping purposes:

-- 3.23.1 Any kitchen, cellar, hallway, water closet, bath, shower compartment, or slopmop-sink room. - 3.23.2 Any other room or place which does not comply with the provisions of this chapter, or in which, in the judgment of the Health Authority, living or sleeping is dangerous or prejudicial to life or health by reason of an overcrowded condition, a want of insufficient light, windows, ventilation or drainage, dampness, or offensive or obnoxious odors or poisonous gases in the room or place, or a lack of exits as required by the version of the Uniform Building Code being used by the agency of jurisdiction.
+- 3.3.1 Any kitchen, cellar, hallway, water closet, bath, shower compartment, or slop-sink room. - 3.3.2 Any other room or place which does not comply with the provisions of this chapter, or in which, in the judgment of the Health Authority, living or sleeping is dangerous or prejudicial to life or health by reason of an overcrowded condition, a want of light, windows, ventilation or drainage, dampness, or offensive or obnoxious odors or poisonous gases in the room or place, or a lack of exits as required by the version of the Uniform Building Code being used by the agency of jurisdiction.

-3.34 Air space, floor area and ceiling height of rooms
+3.4 Air space, floor area and ceiling height of rooms